josh-ashkinaze/plurals/README.md

 ### Chain with a moderator

-Let's say we want some Agent to actually read over the ideas presented, combine them, and incorporate the best points to return a balanced answer.
+Let's say we want some Agent to review the ideas presented, combine them, and incorporate the best points to return a balanced answer.
 We can do that by passing in a `moderator` agent, which is a special kind of Agent.
-It only has two arguments: `persona` (the moderator persona) and `combination_instructions`(how to combine the responses).
+It only has three arguments: `persona` (the moderator persona), `system_instructions` (which, if passed in, will override a persona), and `combination_instructions` (how to combine the responses).

-NOTE: This is the first time that we are seeing `combination_instructions` for a moderator and, like for an agent, it is a special kind of instruction that kicks in when there are previous responses in an Agent's view.
-Like a persona_template, `combination_instructions`expects a `${previous_responses}` placeholder.
-This will get filled in with the previous responses.
-We have default `combination_instructions`in `instructions.yaml` and other options like default, voting, rational, and empathetic.
-You can also pass in your own too.

 ```python